-Waist Beads are an excellent addition to assist women in feeling even more feminine, sexy and beautiful.
-They are handmade custom designs with a gorgeous variety of beads, gemstones and spacers in various shapes, sizes and colors.
+Waist Beads are referred to as waistline beads, belly beads, and beaded waist chains.
+In Ghana, Senegal, Nigeria, and various other West African countries.
+They are a symbol of femininity, sensuality, and fertility an excellent addition to assist women in feeling even more feminine, sexy, and beautiful.
+They are handmade custom designs with a gorgeous variety of beads, gemstones, and spacers in various shapes, sizes, and colors.
 The tradition of wearing beads is an old–age one.
-They have been worn for various reasons signifying royalty, for body adornment, deification and decoration.
+They have been worn for various reasons signifying royalty, for body adornment, deification, and decoration.
 They are everywhere and tradition states that they are not for show in African tradition, waist beads are meant to be worn under clothing.
 They are for you or your husband’s eyes only.
-It’s personal.
+It’s very personal.
 The meaning of the colors varies with every tribe.
-In America and other parts of the world it’s certainly a form of personal expression and individual interpretation.
-They are for all women of any ethnic background, body type, shape, size, race and color.
-Think of them as colorful strands of femininity made of vibrant glass or clay beads, gemstones, pieces of horn, shells and sometimes gold or silver fittings, strung together by hand and tailored to embrace a woman’s individual midsection.
+In America and other parts of the world, it’s certainly a form of personal expression and individual interpretation.
+They are for all women of any ethnic background, body type, shape, size, race, and color.
+Think of them as colorful strands of femininity made of vibrant glass or clay beads, gemstones, pieces of horn, shells, and sometimes gold or silver fittings, strung together by hand and tailored to embrace a woman’s individual midsection.

-Waist Beads are typically worn at all times even while bathing or sleeping.
-Depending on your purpose the beads can serve as symbols of sensuality, fertility and rites of passage, passed down from mother to daughter.
+Waist Beads are typically always worn even while bathing or sleeping.
+Depending on your purpose the beads can serve as symbols of sensuality, fertility, and rites of passage, passed down from mother to daughter.
 There are superstitions about pregnancy and the energies of the Earth.
 Some see them as conveyors of positive energy and healing.
 Some wear them strictly for fashion and others choose them for the very practical use of weight control.
-If your beads are getting a little tight, it is a sign that you need to scale back on over eating.
+If your beads are getting a little tight, it is a sign that you need to scale back on overeating.
 You will feel sexy the moment you put them on.
-They are definitely not just for the well shaped women.
-When you walk naked past a mirror and see this gorgeous jewelry hanging on you It makes you feel beautiful.
+They are not just for the well-shaped women.
+When you walk naked past a mirror and see this gorgeous jewelry hanging on your waist It makes you feel beautiful.
 They will turn a shy simple individual into that confident, vivacious woman no matter her size.